3 Practical Ways to Gain More Social Presence

 If you are already a positive thinker, then start expressing that.
 Take time out of your day to give a genuine compliment, or to praise someone for the work they have done.

 And when annoying or inconvenient things happen, don’t dwell on them.
 Don’t complain, don’t rant, and don’t pout.
+If you do, your social presence will take a nosedive.

 3. Start journaling your observations of social dynamics